dekovski/Koopman_Lyapunov/README.md

 # Koopman-based Neural Lyapunov functions for general attractors
 Code for CDC2022 submission.
-Kindly email me at shankar.deka@aalto.fi for complete code or questions.
+Kindly email me at shankar.deka@aalto.fi for questions about the code.
 Thanks!

 For full proofs, please see the preprint of the paper below.